matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 $$X^TXw - X^Ty = 0$$
 $$X^TXw = X^Ty$$
-Finally, finding the equation for w: $$w = (X^TX)^{-1}X^Ty$$ This equation represents the analytical solution, but it may not solve the problem accurately if
+Finally, finding the equation for w: $$w = (X^TX)^{-1}X^Ty$$ This equation represents the analytical solution, but it may not solve the problem accurately if the matrix is very large.

 What does this look like in Python?
 ```Python